Trio lose appeal of New York City payroll project fraud convictions

 But the three-judge panel found no error in the jury instructions, and said the wire fraud convictions were based on "sufficient evidence that the city did not receive the benefit of its bargain."

-Henry Mazurek, a lawyer for Mazer, 52, said he was "troubled and disappointed" by the ruling, and said his client "continues to be a scapegoat in New York City's own failure to provide clear contracting guidelines and policy."

-"We will continue to fight this case for as long as Mr. Mazer is unjustly imprisoned," he said.

-Susan Wolfe, a lawyer for Aronshtein, 55, said her client seek U.S. Supreme Court review.
 Barry Bohrer, a lawyer for Denault, 54, said he was reviewing the decision.
+Lawyers for Mazer, 52, and Aronshtein, 55, did not immediately respond to requests for comment.

 Prosecutors said Denault, a former employee at contractor Science Applications International Corp, received over $9 million in kickbacks to enable a company, Technodyne LLC, to obtain subcontractor work.

-Meanwhile, Mazer, who managed the project, arranged with Denault to have a company controlled by Aronshtein become a subcontractor, prosecutors said.
+Meanwhile, Mazer, who managed the project, arranged with Denault to have a company controlled by Aronshtein, his uncle, become a subcontractor, prosecutors said.

 Mazer steered more than $65 million to Aronshtein's company and $23 million to another firm in exchange for more than $30 million in kickbacks, prosecutors said.